ultimafounding/PicoMol/NCBI_LAYOUT_IMPLEMENTATION.md

 ## ✅ Successfully Implemented!

-I have created a completely new BLAST interface that **exactly matches the NCBI BLAST website layout** as requested.
+I have created a completely new BLAST interface that **exactly matches the NCBI BLAST website layout**.
 The new implementation recreates the authentic look and feel of the official NCBI interface.

 ## 🎯 What Was Created